jfcbooth/tally/README.md

-# Turd Tally

-If you've ever been curious as to how many times a toilet is used, then this project is for you.
-When you use the bathroom, simply click the up arrow and the counter increments.

 All files necessary to build one for yourself are included in this repository.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->